szcompressor/QoZ/README.md

 * cmake>=3.13
 * gcc>=6.0

-The following dependencies are only for SC 22' artifaction evaluation:
+The following dependencies are only for SC 22' artifact evaluation:
 * Python >= 3.6
 * qcat (from https://github.com/Meso272/qcat, check its readme for installation guides.
-Make sure the following executables are successfully installed: calculateSSIM and computeErrAutoCorrelation)
+Make sure the following executables are successfully installed: calculateSSIM and computeErrAutoCorrelation).

 ## 3rd party libraries/tools